 Noise is considered the second leading cause of hearing loss.
 Noise-induced hearing loss, or acoustic trauma, is the result of being repeatedly exposed to very loud noises.
 This type of hearing loss affects people of all ages and can be caused by spending an inordinate amount of time around loud music, motorcycles, lawnmowers, or any other device or event that produces high-decibel noises.

 To prevent further hearing loss caused by excessive noise exposure, it is important that you are extra aware of your environment and make an effort to avoid the loud noises that have been affecting your hearing.
 If you are unable to avoid such noises, such as those at your place of work, be sure to wear the appropriate hearing protection gear.

 Get the Help You Need

-If you believe that you have begun to lose your hearing, you should schedule an appoint with a hearing specialist to be tested.
-In the majority of cases, hearing loss can be progressive and detecting it early may give you the best chance to stop it from worsening.
+If you believe that you have begun to lose your hearing, you should schedule an appointment with a hearing specialist to be tested.
+In the majority of cases, hearing loss can be progressive, and detecting it early may give you the best chance to stop it from worsening.
 There are many different types of hearing aids you can use to hear better, as well as assistive hearing devices, like telephone amplifiers.
 The specialist can help you determine the cause of your hearing loss and work with you to design a plan to protect your remaining hearing.